Updated: March 31, 2020

 The TL;DR: (Too Long, Didn't Read -- for long-winded details, see "Detailed Status," below):

-CURRENT STATUS: Major breakthroughs and progress.
-We are pushing for an early alpha version in a small number of weeks (sorry -- not allowed to be specific!)
+We know we've said this before, but we are still pushing for an early alpha version in a small number of weeks (sorry -- not allowed to be specific!)
 Once we get that alpha version into the hands of testers, we will set a public beta date.

 If you are a writer who doesn't share your scripts with Windows users, and you wish to be part of the very earliest Alpha / Beta releases, please consider converting your important scripts to use .mmx file format. .mmx is our modern Mac-only XML file format introduced in Screenwriter 6.5.
-This format will be supported in the very earliest release, whereas the older .mmsw will become available late in the beta cycle.
+This format will be supported in the very earliest release, although we hope the older .mmsw will become available late in the alpha cycle.
 Here's how to work with .mmx file format.

 PLEASE DON'T OPEN A SUPPORT TICKET ASKING FOR ESTIMATED DATES.
 Just bookmark this FAQ, which will give progress and estimated availability for Screenwriter compatible for MacOS 10.15 Catalina.
 Click here for a general FAQ about MacOS 10.15 Catalina.